Bariatric surgery represents a series of procedures that help obese individuals lose excess, unwanted pounds.

 How Much Does a Gastric Balloon Cost?

-The cost of the gastric balloon procedure ranges between $6,000 and $9,000.
+The gastric balloon procedure costs between $6,000 and $9,000.
 There is no cost difference between Orbera and Obalon.
-How much you pay depends on your geographical area and the bariatric surgeon you choose.
+Your pay depends on your geographical area and the bariatric surgeon you choose.

 Does Insurance Pay for the Gastric Balloon?

-Unlike bariatric surgical procedures like the gastric sleeve and gastric bypass, non-surgical gastric balloon procedures are not usually covered by health insurance plans.
+Unlike bariatric surgical procedures like gastric sleeve and bypass, health insurance plans do not usually cover non-surgical gastric balloon procedures.
 This is not definite, however.
-You are encouraged to reach out to your insurance company to identify if the procedure is covered under your policy.
+You are encouraged to contact your insurance company to identify if the procedure is covered under your policy.

-When calling your health insurer, be prepared to answer a few questions, such as where the procedure will take place, whether the surgical center or hospital you visit is in-network or out-of-network, your deductible, and if there is a copay involved.
+When calling your health insurer, be prepared to answer a few questions, such as where the procedure will take place, whether the surgical center or hospital you visit is in-network or out-of-network, your deductible, and if a copay is involved.

-If the gastric balloon is not covered by your policy, you still have options.
-Medical financing through lenders like Care Credit let you pay off the total cost of the procedure over time.
-Many lenders like Care Credit offer low interest and long-term plans that make affording the procedure you want much easier.
+You still have options if your policy does not cover the gastric balloon.
+Medical financing through lenders like Care Credit lets you pay off the total cost of the procedure over time.
+Many lenders like Care Credit offer low-interest and long-term plans that make affording the procedure you want much easier.
 Ask your bariatric surgeon about medical financing before opting for the gastric balloon.